monishprojs/youtubeScraper/README.md

 Few guidelines to use this:
 - Install chromedriver, and insert it's location on your computer into PATH
-- Time.sleep is used purely for aesthetic purposes of being able to see the pages load, if you want to achieve a faster run time feel free to remove it from the code
+- WebDriver.Wait is used to ensure that the item we are looking for on the html has loaded before we try to access it